Y-RyuZU/MinecraftModsLocalizer/cline_docs/systemPatterns.md

 4. **Error Propagation**: Errors from the backend are properly propagated to the frontend for display and handling.

+5. **Server-Side Rendering (SSR) Handling**: Since Next.js uses SSR, we implement special handling to ensure Tauri commands work properly in both SSR and client-side contexts.

+6. **Tauri v2 API Integration**: We use dynamic imports and environment detection to properly integrate with Tauri v2 API.

 Example of frontend-backend communication:

 ```typescript